SantanaDiogoDev/best-matched-restaurants-ds-frontend/README.md

 This application is a simple website for finding the best-matched restaurant based on search criteria.
 The application is built using React.

-The objetive is use the [backend](https://github.com/SantanaDiogoDev/best-matched-restaurants-ds) to show the results of the APi.
+The objetive is use the [backend](https://github.com/SantanaDiogoDev/best-matched-restaurants-ds) to show the results of the API.

 ## Installing Dependences